SovereignCloudStack/standards/Informational/openstack/adoption-costs.md

 Time for these scales linearly with the number of non-standard flavors that need to be named.

-Estimated cost: 1 man-hour + 5 minutes for every flavor
+Estimated cost: 60 man-minutes + 5 man-minutes for every flavor

 ### SCS Entropy Standard (scs-0101-v1-entropy)